cirahnitex/lego_transducer/tutorials/basics.md

 #### Drawbacks of lambda syntax and how to fix it

-However, constructing a transducer from a user-supplied C++ lambda function can be challenging implemtational-wise.
+Constructing a transducer from a user-supplied C++ lambda function can be challenging implemtational-wise.
 One naive implementation is to store the C++ lamdba function in the transducer, so that later when applying the transducer on concrete values, the C++ lambda function is invoked to compute the output.
 However, this implementation has severe drawbacks:
   * The transducer only holds the C++ lamdba function as a black box without any information about the internal topology, which makes automatic computation of derivatives using chain rule impossible.
   * The execution of the C++ lambda function cannot be optimized.
 In the above example, the computation of f1 and f2 could potentially be parallelized but cannot be done.
   * The C++ lambda function cannot be serialized into a file which means this transducer cannot be saved/loaded.